 Wineries are also trying to remove requirements to use a specified percentage of grapes from Peninsula Township, a current requirement that ensures wineries actually support agricultural use of land within the Township.

-Shortly after filing their lawsuit, wineries submitted additional demands in the form of a proposed new winery amendment.
+The wineries have also made it clear that they have an even more frightening vision than this.
+Shortly after filing their lawsuit, the wineries submitted additional demands in the form of a new winery ordinance amendment that they propose.

 - up to 4 additional houses on each 5-acre agricultural plot for winery employees

-If a mere 1% of the 9,200 agriculturally-zoned acres in Peninsula Township took advantage of the 5-acre commercial use in the wineries’ plan, there would be 92 more 7 a.m. – 2 a.m. event/restaurant businesses in our township.
+Under their proposal, if a mere 5% of the 9,200 agriculturally-zoned acres in Peninsula Township took advantage of the 5 acre commercial use in the wineries’ plan, there could be 92 more 7 a.m. – 2 a.m. event/restaurant businesses in our township.
 That is an over 800% increase from the current 11 wineries on Old Mission Peninsula, and potentially an untold increase in traffic, noise and other issues.